mitsuwa1/PictureInTerminal/README.md

 # PictureInTerminal
-Python-module for displaying an image via terminal.
+Python-module for displaying an image in terminal.

 ## Usage